 Need a fire starter?
-A fire fighter, maybe?
-A writer you can call upon anytime to help you impress?
-No client has ever worked with me just once – because I provide the talent, professionalism and responsiveness that wins trust.
+A fire fighter?
+A writer you can call on anytime to help you impress?
+No client has ever come to me just once.

 Great copy – compelling, customer-centric, tonally spot-on